 3. Bend your knees

 Just as you may have heard to keep your knees soft at the lockout, you may have been told not to bend your knees on the way down.
 The hinge portion of the swing can sometimes turn into a squat if the bell is allowed to drop down towards the knees as opposed to thrown back towards the hips.
-But, this doesn’t mean that you shouldn’t bend your knees.
+Still, this doesn’t mean that you shouldn’t bend your knees.
 Keeping your knees straight during the hinge can place undue stress on the hamstrings and low back, while bending them allows you to properly load your hips.
-The trick is to always drive the bell backwards, high into the groin, to avoid a squatting movement and encourage a hinge/deadlift pattern instead.
+The trick is to always drive the bell backwards, high into the groin, to encourage a hinge/deadlift pattern and avoid a squatting movement.

 4. Root your feet